zcrowleyTheMark/zack_SCAG_data_task/EA_plan_notes_zc.md

   - <span style="color: green;">**Limited English Proficiency**- variable named ENG has 4 categories- If ENG is "not well" or "not at all", so the groups are: Not at all/not well vs well/very well.
 By county and whole SCAG Region</span>
   - <span style="color: green;">**People with Disabilities**- DIS == "with disability" (1) - with DIS overall.
 By county and whole SCAG Region- with DIS overall</span>
   - <span style="color: green;">**Disabilites by category**-  disaggregated by 6 categories: Self-care, hearing, vision, IL, Ambulatory, Cognitive.
 By county and whole SCAG Region.</span>
-  - **Educational Attainment** (REBCR Economy section)- Filter to people over 25, these 6 categories: "LESS THAN HS DIPLOMA", "HS DIPLOMA", "SOME
+  - <span style="color: green;">**Educational Attainment** (REBCR Economy section)- Filter to people over 25, these 6 categories: "LESS THAN HS DIPLOMA", "HS DIPLOMA", "SOME
   COLLEGE", "AA DEGREE", "BA DEGREE", "MA DEGREE".
-By race and also report the whole SCAG Region
+By race and also report the whole SCAG Region</span>
   - **Median Household Income** (REBCR Economy section) By race and also report the whole SCAG Region
   - **Poverty (Household)** (REBCR Economy section) variable name POVPIP- income to poverty ratio, if 0<= POVPIP <200 then pov=1; if POVPIP>=200 then pov=2.
 If households lived below 200 percent of the poverty line.
 By race and also report the whole SCAG Region, do not include 'people of color' category.